helloworld3200/helloworld3200/README.md

 # helloworld3200

-> Secondary/middle school student based in the UK.
-My hobby is programming.
+> High school student in the UK.
+My hobby (and hopefully future career :) is programming.

 _Currently Learning_: Unity